Skip to content

 Migrations

-Forward-only migrations under crates/aeqi-runtime/migrations/.
+Forward-only migrations under crates/aeqi-orchestrator/migrations/.
 The runtime applies them at startup before opening the API.
 Never drop a column without a migration; never rename in-place.

-These columns are gone.
-Don't add backwards-compat shims; fresh spawns mint three distinct UUIDs (entity, agent, role).
+Legacy agent-ancestry columns and tables are gone; fresh spawns mint three distinct UUIDs (entity, agent, role).

 Backups